 Khammam, a city located in the southern Indian state of Telengana is also known as the headquarters for the Khammam District.
 The city became a municipal corporation recently after the addition of 14 nearby villages within its area.
-The city is situated about 273 km on the east from the capital city of Hyderabad and is a favorite destination for travellers coming to Telengana.
+The city is situated about 273 km on the east from the capital city of Hyderabad and is a favourite destination for travellers coming to Telengana.

-According a local legend, the place derives its name from the Narsimhadri temple which was initially known as Stamba Sikhari and Stambhadri later on.
+According to a local legend, the place derives its name from the Narsimhadri temple which was initially known as Stamba Sikhari and Stambhadri later on.
 The temple is dedicated to Lord Narasimha Swamy who is believed to be one of the incarnations of Lord Vishnu.
 It has been proven that the temple has been in existence since the time of Treta Yuga, almost 1.6 million years ago.

 The famous Khammam Fort has historical significance not only for the city, but also for the state of Andhra Pradesh.
-The fort stands majestically atop a hill and is an example of both valor and a supreme amalgamation of different styles of architecture.
+The fort stands majestically atop a hill and is an example of both valour and a supreme amalgamation of different styles of architecture.
 This amalgamation stems from the fact that the fort was built by different rulers of different religions at different times.

 Khammam was the hub of commercial and social activities in ancient times, especially during the reign of the Taluks.
 It has been ruled by many kings and was under the reign of many dynasties, and they have all left their indomitable mark on the history, art and architecture of the region.

-Best Time to Visit Khammam
+Best Time To Visit Khammam

-The best time to visit Khammam would be during the months of winter when the climate is pleasant.
+The best time to visit Khammam would be during the month of winter when the climate is pleasant.
 Since the region has a tropical climate throughout the year, the winters in the region tend to be very mild compared to the winters of the north.
-However, summers are extremely hot and traveling to Khammam at this time is not recommended.
+However, summers are extremely hot and travelling to Khammam at this time is not recommended.

-How to Reach Khammam
+How To Reach Khammam

 The city of Khammam is well connected to other parts of the state as well as the country by roads and trains.
 There is no airport at Khammam, and the closest international airport is in the capital city of Hyderabad.
-However, roads and trains make up for the absence of airport at Khammam.
+However, roads and trains make up for the absence of an airport at Khammam.